-Having a proper onboarding flow should be a crucial part in any team.
+Having a proper onboarding flow should be a crucial part of any team.
 In remote companies specifically, this gets even more important because of the asynchronous nature of remote communication.
 In this post, we're going over a few ways how you can make the first day of your new employees easier, and how you can make teamwork easier right away by having a proper onboarding flow.

 Onboarding starts well before the first day.
 According to your setup, you should make sure that all hardware and office material is getting delivered to your new employee and reimbursed before the first day.
 Make sure that you have all the paperwork together, and set up your employee profile in your payroll systems.

 It can also make sense to set up your employee stipends and benefits at this point: Get offers from local coworking spaces, or request them to add one more spot.
-Set up employee accounts for all your benefit providers, and set up a stipend account if you have one.
+Set up employee accounts for all your benefits providers, and set up a stipend account if you have one.

 Finally, you should request or create all needed employee accounts, add them to your organization, and even invite them to the employee chat.
 The last step can be an excellent opportunity to also introduce the hire to the team (optimally, this should happen once the offer is accepted though, not a few days before the first day).

 The first day is crucial.
 It's a day where a new employee can either feel confident and welcomed, or lost and unproductive.
 Ideally, you'd have an employee assigned to this onboarding task who can take care of the new hire from the first hour.
 However, in some teams having someone online at the time when a new employee joins can be difficult.
 In those cases, asynchronous and self-service onboarding may be an option.

 Whenever it is possible, an employee or manager should try to catch up and see how things are going.
 Especially if someone hasn't worked remotely before, the first day can be confusing.
 Try to be there for questions.